 All halls have TV outlets in each room that are connected to an SMATV (Satellite Master Antenna Television) System.
 A channel guide is available on the UHDS website at wiu.edu/housing.

 Residence hall facilities are reserved for the exclusive use of residence hall students and residence hall-related groups.
-These facilities are not intended for use by outside groups.
-Residence hall facilities are for use by residents of the complex in which the facility is located.
-The only groups that can use the facilities are staff, hall governments, and their subsidiaries (i.e., social committee, floor, and government-sponsored activities).
+These facilities are not intended for use by outside groups without the explicit permission from UHDS.
 The following is a list of guidelines for the reservation and use of facilities:

-• Groups of 20 or fewer floor residents can use public area facilities with permission of the Complex Director.
+- Groups of 20 or fewer floor residents can use public area facilities without permission of the Complex Director.

 Termination – Regardless of approval, events may be terminated if those attending act in an unreasonable manner or if a violation of University regulations occurs.
 The event may be terminated by residence hall staff, hall government leaders, and/or the sponsors of the event.